 The main city of Pointe-a-Pitre is full of dilapidated colonial charm, with a heavier accent on the dilapidated than I expected.

 But it’s worth taking a morning to visit the markets and shop.
-Madras plaid is the local look and it makes for fun sunhats and sun dresses; we of course brought some back.
+We saw allkinds of Madras plaids in fun sunhats and sun dresses; we of course brought some back.